Medically reviewed on May 2, 2018.

-- Talk with your doctor before getting any vaccines while you take Zevalin Y-90 and after you stop taking it.
-Vaccine use with this medicine may either raise the chance of an infection or make the vaccine not work as well.
+- Talk with your doctor before getting any vaccines while you take Zevalin Y-90 (ibritumomab tiuxetan) and after you stop taking it.
+Vaccine use with Zevalin Y-90 (ibritumomab tiuxetan) may either raise the chance of an infection or make the vaccine not work as well.
 Talk with your doctor.

 - This medicine is radioactive.
-You will need to follow what the doctor has told you to lessen being exposed to Zevalin Y-90.
+You will need to follow what the doctor has told you to lessen being exposed to Zevalin Y-90 (ibritumomab tiuxetan).
 Talk with the doctor.

 - If you have upset stomach, throwing up, loose stools (diarrhea), or are not hungry, talk with your doctor.
 There may be ways to lower these side effects.

-- A bone marrow problem called myelodysplastic syndrome (MDS) and a type of leukemia have rarely happened in patients treated with this medicine.
+- A bone marrow problem called myelodysplastic syndrome (MDS) and a type of leukemia have rarely happened in patients treated with Zevalin Y-90 (ibritumomab tiuxetan).
 Sometimes, this has been deadly.
 Talk with your doctor.